-Complete action job on double and single action revolvers which includes honing and lightening the action, cutting the crown, polishing, numbering and beveling the chambers, cutting the forcing cone to 11 degrees and other work………………….$185.00.
+Complete action job on double and single action revolvers which includes honing and lightening the action, cutting a 60 degree crown, polishing, numbering and beveling the chambers, cutting the forcing cone to 11 degrees and other work………………….$185.00.

 Front sight work such as dovetail sights, silver soldered, inned, Weigand and many others…….$125.00+

 Changing barrels such as on a single action, S&W, or others starts at $145.00+ and runs up quickly depending on the revolver.
 Price is for labor only.

 Fit, finish and polish Ron Power Keith #5 grip frame……$285.00.
 The Keith #5 grip frame costs aroun $300 for the raw handle.

 Custom revolver work includes just about anything you can dream up which could be an Elmer Keith #5 grip installed on a Ruger Blackhawk, Alpha Precision interchangeable blade front sights, Bowen adjustable Rough Country rear sights, special barrels, Bisley hammers on Blackhawks or Vaqueros, color case, carbona blue or other special finishes, special length barrels, custom fitted and carved exotic wood or ivory grips, lanyard rings, and of course just about any style engraving you would like.
 A few prices are listed below, but most of this work is “one of a kind” and will be priced accordingly.

 1. Keith #5 grip installed on a Blackhawk………………………………….$385